haarish04/KVStore/README.md

 # Build Your Own Redis

-This application is my solution to the Coding Challenges series.
-The page to the challenge can be found [here](https://codingchallenges.fyi/challenges/challenge-redis/).
+This application is my attempt at building a custom Key-Value store hosted locally using Java sockets

 ## Description

-This challenge is to build a Redis Server.
-Redis is an in-memory data structure server, which supports storing strings, hashes, lists, sets, sorted sets and more.

 ## Docs